rupadana/filament-announce/README.md

 - [x] Can add actions to every announcement
 - [x] Provide a resource/action to send announcement
 - [ ] Add banner-like implementations for global announcement
+- [ ] Set end date or time so it will disapear automaticly

 ## Testing